TechieTeee/Open_Edge/README.md

 ## Introduction

-Open Edge is a Rust-based project integrating ICP (Internet Computer Protocol) and Zenoh middleware for edge computing.
-It aims to provide a way to integrate decentralized credential management with edge computing and blockchain technology - specifically ICP in Rust.
+Open Edge is an innovative Rust-based project that integrates the Internet Computer Protocol (ICP), Rust and Zenoh middleware for cutting-edge edge computing solutions.
+The primary objective is to offer a robust platform for integrating decentralized credential management with the advanced capabilities of edge computing and blockchain technology, with a specific focus on leveraging ICP within the Rust programming language.
+By combining the strengths of Rust, ICP, and Zenoh, Open Edge aspires to deliver a secure, efficient, and decentralized framework that redefines the landscape of credential management in the context of contemporary computing paradigms.

 ## Purpose